daltonshaver/geospatial-afghanistan-analysis/README.md

 # Main Research Focus
 The main focus of the research is to determine the spatial distribution of high concentrations of conflict in Afghanistan following the 2001 invasion by NATO coalition forces.

+Poster presentation is accessible by download (A Geospatial Analysis of Conflict in Afghanistan.pptx)

 ## Methods
 I used spatial autocorrelation and density clustering methods to find patterns of spatial distribution in the data.
 I also calculated the distance of each individual event and its proximity to the nearest provincial capital and the nearest national highway.
 Spatial autocorrelation was determined by a Moran Plot and Moran's *I*, which evaulates a district's value compared to the average value of its neighbor.
 A Density-based Spatial Clustering of Applications (DBSCAN) model was used as a complementary method.
 This detected the clusters of conflict event based on the density of latitude/longitude coordinates.
 Choropleth maps were utilized to visualize the data derived from these models.